 Embedded within the credential program are the state-required authorization in Autism Spectrum Disorders, Cross-cultural Language and Academic Development (CLAD) and compliance with the federal No Child Left Behind (NCLB) Act.

-Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years.
+Successful completion of the program results in a Preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years, as well as the following learning outcomes for the educators we prepare:

 START YOUR CAREER AND EARN AN INCOME WHILE COMPLETING YOUR CREDENTIAL

-The Preliminary Education Specialist Teaching Credential is available only through our Standard Intern Teaching path.
-The Standard Intern Teaching path is ideal for those wishing to pursue their teaching certification while earning an income as a paid teacher-of-record at an Alliant-approved site.
-You will also engage in online coursework, on-ground seminars and mentoring.
-The choice is yours whether you wish to complete your pedagogy coursework before securing an intern teaching position, or pursue both simultaneously.
+The Preliminary Education Specialist Teaching Credential is available only through our Intern Teaching path.
+The Intern Teaching path is ideal for those wishing to pursue their teaching certification while earning an income as a salaried teacher-of-record at an Alliant-approved site.
+You will also engage in online coursework, on-ground seminars, and mentoring.

-- Hybrid program with both online courses and on-ground, monthly evening seminars
+- Hybrid program blending online coursework and seminars

-- Two semesters (each 18 weeks) as a paid teacher-of-record at an Alliant-approved school site with a field supervisor
+- Complete two semesters as a salaried teacher-of-record at an Alliant-approved (a K-12 public or charter school) school site

-Note: Students are responsible for finding and securing an approved Intern Teaching position.
+- Please note: Candidates are responsible for finding and securing an approved Intern Teaching position; Private schools are not state-eligible to host intern teachers

 WHEN TO APPLY

-However, we do encourage prospective students to apply as early as possible to achieve the following: secure program position and desired start date; make sure all required testing may be completed in time; and receive full consideration for all possible scholarships and financial aid opportunities.
+We encourage all prospective students to apply as early as possible to achieve the following: secure program position and desired start date; make sure all required testing may be completed in time; and receive full consideration for all possible scholarships and financial aid opportunities.

-In addition to the Hufstedler School of Education's general admission requirements, Standard Intern Teaching credential candidates must comply with several additional requirements mandated by the California Commission on Teacher Credentialing (CCTC) before beginning any intern teaching assignment.
+In addition to the Hufstedler School of Education's general admission requirements, Education Specialist Intern Teaching credential candidates must comply with several additional requirements mandated by the California Commission on Teacher Credentialing (CCTC) before beginning any intern teaching position.
 These requirements are meant to both guarantee your own success in the classroom and students' safety.

 Please note that these are not requirements for entry into the preliminary teaching credential program - only to participate in the intern teaching portion of the program.
 Alliant staff will help guide you through meeting these requirements, which include: